unizar-flav/kirisu2/README.md

 Run each cell in order, with special attention to the first one that only is needed to be executed once.

 Upload a spectra file and process it until the desired output is obtained.
-Then download it.
+Finally, download it.

 ## References
+By *Sergio Boneta Martínez* \
 Based on the original `kirisu` by *Jose Ramon Peregrina* and *Jorge Estrada* @ *Universidad de Zaragoza*